 White Sands National Monument participates in several community events throughout the year.
 These events vary from the Alamogordo Earth Day Celebration to the Las Cruces Gem and Mineral Show.

 Hike the dunes under the glow of the full moon.
 Full moon hikes are offered May through October the night before the full moon.

 Enjoy a moonlit evening with live music, ranger programs, or special guest presenters and artists.
 Full Moon Nights share the cultural legacy of southern New Mexico and northern Mexico, as well as the rich natural resources of White Sands National Monument.
 Programs are offered on the night of the full moon from May through October.

 Have you ever wondered how the white sands formed?
 Take a tour to Lake Lucero, often called the birth place of the dunes, and learn about the natural forces that created and help sustain the world's largest gypsum dunefield.

 Home to more than 40 unique, endemic species of moths, White Sands National Monument continues to be a place of exciting scientific discovery.
 Mothapalooza is our annual community exploration of the diversity and entomologic research conducted in White Sands’ dunefield.
 Join local moth expert Eric Metzler and monument staff for this family friendly event as we spend an evening celebrating the uniqueness of White Sand’s ecology.

-The dunefield is a photographer's paradise offering shifting shadows and textures in the early morning light.
-Join a ranger for a photographic excursion into the dunes.
-This program is geared toward amateur photographers and is offered twice a year.
+The dunefield is a artist's paradise offering shifting shadows and textures in the early morning light.
+Join a ranger for an art excursion into the dunes.
+This program is geared toward amateur photographers, painters, drawers and is offered twice a year.

 Sunset strolls are a great way to end your day.
 Enjoy a leisurely one-hour, ranger-guided walk across sand dunes and learn about the geology, plants, and animals of this unique area.
 Offered daily, except Christmas Day, approximately one hour before sunset.